We went out on a limb last March and predicted daily fantasy sports would make a comeback.

 - States realizing it is a new revenue stream

 The emergence of DraftKings and FanDuel spearheaded the DFS explosion.
-Both companies were very profitable until legislators ruled it as a form of gambling contrary to DraftKings’ and FanDuel’s claim it was skill (Call it what it is – it’s gambling).
+Both companies were very profitable until legislators ruled it as a form of gambling contrary to DraftKings’ and FanDuel’s claim it was skill (it is a worthy debate).

-The above states and a few others, however, have discovered the revenue potential DFS brings, and have ‘modified’ their anti-gambling laws (read: it’s not gambling, it’s skill) to make DFS legal.
+The above states and a few others, however, have discovered the revenue potential DFS brings, and have ‘modified’ their anti-gambling laws to make DFS legal.
 We think more states – not all of them – are going to follow, and the industry will once again find stability.